 The Council collects and processes personal information about all children who attend an education setting in Cambridgeshire.
 Further information about how we handle information about children who attend schools and settings in Cambridgeshire can be found in our Education Service Privacy Notice.
 The Education Service notice also covers the work we do to provide advice and guidance to young people in regard to education training and employment opportunities.

-When you request or engage with support from our Childrens and Safeguarding Services we also record information about
+When you request or engage with support from our Childrens and Safeguarding Services we also record information about:

-- family circumstances and relationships,
+- Family circumstances and relationships,

-- identified difficulties or relevant health needs (such as whether a parent smokes)
+- Identified difficulties or relevant health needs (such as whether a parent smokes)

-- details of plans for support and the people involved in these
+- Details of plans for support and the people involved in these

-- records of discussions with or visits made to families and information about their contact with us, such as attendances at groups or courses
+- Records of discussions with or visits made to families and information about their contact with us, such as attendances at groups or courses

-- records of discussions about you that we have with other people as part of your support
+- Records of discussions about you that we have with other people as part of your support

-- children’s NHS numbers (If you are receiving support from Children Social Care then the NHS may share your NHS number with Children Social Care.
+If you are receiving support from Children Social Care then the NHS may share your NHS number with Children Social Care.
 By using the same number the NHS and Children Social Care can work together more closely to improve your care and support.
 We will use this Number in an integrated care record system across a number of support services including GP’s, hospitals, community matrons, district nurses and social care practitioners.
 If you wish to opt-out from the use of your NHS Number for social care purposes, please talk with your social worker)

 This information is gathered from children, young people, their family members and other professionals who know them.
 We need this information in order to provide you with services you have requested, have consented to receive or that we are required by law to provide you with.
 Your signature on or participation in an assessment of need, or support plan such as an Early Help Assessment, Family Support Plan or Single Assessment, or a referral to our services indicates to us that you want to receive a service from us.